martinthomson/key-consistency/draft-wood-key-consistency.md

 This is especially true as the number of users of these anonymity networks increases.
 However, beyond Tor, there does not exist a special-purpose anonymity network for this purpose.

+## Consensus-based Key Discovery {#consensus-based}

+In this model, users query a database containing assertions that bind server names and keys.
+The assertions provided by this database are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
+In this model the agreement is achieve via a consensus protocol, but the specific consensus protocol is dependent on the implementation.
+For privacy, users should download the entire database and query it locally.
+A database should be considered stale and re-fetch periodically, as well.

+This model is appropriate in small scale deployments where the number of bindings in the database is much smaller than the number of users of the reliant system.
+In a reliant system with a large user base, this model imposes bandwidth costs on each user that may be impractical.
+In larger scale deployments, the short-comings of this model may be similar to {{log-based}}.

 ## Minimum Validity Periods

 In addition to ensuring that there is one key at any time, or a limited number keys, any system